mimoAldemeria/aldemeria_map/README.md

 The most up to date maps are available in the 'image_resources' folder, use these for development but keep in mind the images will be hosted on Imgur in the release version.

+### Leaflet Resources

+Check out http://leafletjs.com/examples.html for a bunch of tutorials on the leaflet library, for this project we will most likely be focusing on the non-geographical map, so check out this tutorial specfically: http://leafletjs.com/examples/crs-simple/crs-simple.html